elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/phoenix_sign_up.md

 ```

 We're basically moving some of the content from the `form.html.eex` file into
-our `new.html.eex` file along with some minor changes.
-On a successful
+our `new.html.eex` file along with some minor changes to support our `password`
-submission, we're using the `create` action from our player controller.
-This is
+field instead of a `score` field.
+On a successful submission, we're using the
+`create` action from our player controller.
+This is what the **New Player**
-what it should look like in the browser:
+page should look like in the browser:

 ![Updated New Player Page](images/phoenix_sign_up/phoenix_updated_sign_up.png)